Water-damage inspection

 • Landscape with drainage in mind.
 If there are particular spots near your property’s foundation that get especially wet, consider ways to keep water from pooling.

-• Check your basement for moist or musty odours, as that could be a sign of hidden water, which can cause mold.
+• Check your basement for moist or musty odours, as that could be a sign of hidden leaks, which can cause mould.
 Learn what can cause basement flooding.

 “Water” and “damage” are two of the most dreaded words home and business owners hear.
 Water damage can be expensive to fix, inside and outside of a property.
-But there is protection available to help you recover from any financial losses you may suffer as a result.
-Make sure you have the insurance coverage you need so that you’re adequately covered in case you suffer water damage to your property.
+Having the right insurance coverage can help you recover from any financial losses caused by leaks, flooding, or plumbing issues.
+To learn more about how you can safeguard your property against such risks, visit our Business Insurance page today.

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.